 In order to increase customer service and decrease in-person wait times, effective April 1, 2014, customers who are eligible to renew their Maryland non-driver Identification (ID) Card by web or MVA Kiosk MUST use one of these methods to process their transaction.
 In-person renewals for these customers will no longer be processed at MVA branch office locations.
 You can renew your ID Card at Online ID Card Renewal.

-Effective January 1, 2014, the MVA will implement a new process for immigrants, presenting foreign documentation without valid accompanying United States Citizenship and Immigration Services documentation, to obtain a driver’s license (DL) or identification card (ID).
+The MVA has implemented a new process for immigrants, presenting foreign documentation without valid accompanying United States Citizenship and Immigration Services documentation, to obtain a driver’s license (DL) or identification card (ID).

 Please refer to Sources of Proof for required identity and residency documentation and instructions.

-Also effective January 1, 2014, all Identification cards, new Type 1 GLS Learner’s permits, and any non compliant products will be mailed to the residence address on file.
+All Identification cards, new Type 1 GLS Learner’s permits, and any non compliant products are mailed to the residence address on file.

-Effective October 1, 2012, the Maryland MVA will begin the conversion of Non-commercial driver’s licenses and identification cards (ID cards) to an 8-year period of validity.
+The Maryland MVA is conversting non-commercial driver’s licenses and identification cards (ID cards) to an 8-year period of validity.
 ID cards for individuals 18 years of age and older will be valid for a period of 8 years and ID cards for those under the age of 18 will be valid for 5 years.

 Note: Individuals with a limited term ID or driver's license will continue to be issued a product with a validity period equal to their duration of lawful status in the United States and will NOT be able to renew using the mail, MVA Kiosk or the web.

 New Identification Card